Adults in the Workplace

 The bully boss can be an individual, or can be the company itself due to the trickle-down effect of unreasonable company leaders.
 The workplace culture created by senior executives can be seen as the bully boss.

-In my last job, I began with an inspirational boss, and later on acquired a horrible one.
+In my last job, I began with an inspirational boss, and later acquired a horrible one: an autocratic micromanager.
 I stopped looking forward to my work as I became more and more discouraged.

 So first, D deleted my work without telling me, and second, D wanted the work only in D's name.